benko/ocp4-lab-deployment/README.md

  - yes, *libvirt* is a requirement
  - strongly advised, is a single bridge-based network

+#### Non-Bridged Networking Considerations

+For non-bridged networks, you will most certainly need two network interfaces in the ``services`` VM.

+One of the interfaces would be configured by the playbook already - that's fine.
+Keep it, as it allows your cluster hosts on the private network to connect to the services VM whenever they need it.

+For external access, indeed for *anything* beyond simply provisioning that initial ``services`` VM, but not even configuring it, you will need an additional directly accessible interface, and subsequently OpenVPN listening on it so you can get into the cluster.

+The idea is your laptop is an external client to the airgapped system, so it needs a VPN connection to access the resources - a nice real-life scenario.

- - for non-bridged networks, you will need an additional externally accessible interface for the services VM, and a non-IP-managed private network for all the VMs (including services) - see the service provisioning playbook for more on configuration; bottom line, you will need to add the bridged iface manually after installation
+See the service provisioning playbook for more on configuration; bottom line, you will need to add the bridged iface manually after installation.

 ### Runtime Configuration Variables